 By Adrian P. Thomas

 Nullus commodum capere potest de injuria sua propria

 (No man can take advantage of his own wrong)

-Some readers may be familiar with one of my cases that has been in the headlines recently.
-When appropriate, the Florida Slayer Rule can be applied to prevent an injustice and to preclude a killer from benefiting from the crime.
+Some readers may be familiar with one of my cases that have been in the headlines recently.
+When appropriate, the Florida Slayer Rule can be applied to prevent injustice and to preclude a killer from benefiting from the crime.

 (b) An individual who feloniously and intentionally kills the decedent forfeits all benefits under this Article with respect to the decedent’s estate, including an intestate share, and elective share, an omitted spouse’s or child’s share, a homestead allowance, exempt property, and a family allowance.
 If the decedent died intestate, the decedent’s intestate estate passes as if the killer disclaimed his [or her] intestate share. (c) The felonious and intentional killing of the decedent:

 (1) revokes any revocable (i) disposition or appointment of property made by the decedent to the killer in a governing instrument,

 (2) severs the interests of the decedent and killer in the property held by them at the time of the killing joint tenants with right of survivorship, transforming the interests of the decedent and killer into tenancies in common,